 If you are an active investor trading options with some percentage of your overall investment funds, here’s how you can evaluate the available choices for an options trade.

 During the life of an options contract you’ve purchased, you can simply hold them (i.e., take no action).
 Suppose you own call options (which grant the right, but not the obligation, to buy a specified amount of an underlying stock at a specified strike price up and until a specified expiration date) and you believe the underlying stock price will rise within the time remaining until expiration.
 In this scenario, you would hold the option so that they increase in value over time.

-The primary benefits of this approach include potential appreciation of the option (based on the underlying stock rising and/or an increase in expected volatility for the underlying stock), as well as delaying additional cost of buying the stock or any tax implications after you exercise the options.
+The primary objective of this approach is potential appreciation of the option (based on the underlying stock rising and/or an increase in expected volatility for the underlying stock using our example of buying a call), in addition to delaying additional cost of buying the stock or any tax implications after you exercise the options.